Nurses Are an Important Part of Hope and Healing

 • Teaching and checking skills with patients that are important in their self-care

-But lots of times staff members, patients, family members, and referral sources aren’t naturally aware of how many other important tasks nurses do, and are asked to do, as other duties.
+But lots of times staff members, patients, family members, and referral sources aren’t aware of what other important tasks nurses do.
+And are asked to do as other duties.

 In a residential treatment program, everyone (staff included) asks nurses everything.
-Everyone knows nurses are professional, smart, naturally helpful, concerned about people, give the right answer, tell the truth, and always encourage.
-And so people go to nurses all day every day about:
+Everyone knows nurses are professional, smart, naturally helpful, concerned about people.
+And everyone knows they give the right answer, tell the truth, and always encourage.
+So people go to nurses all day every day about:

 • Laundry procedures